Im-Rises/Chip8topia/README.md

 Major:

+- [ ] Add macOS build, vcpkg should have it...
 - [ ] Correct the new crash on t8nks game
-- [ ] Do a rebase of the project
-- [ ] Add macOS build, vcpkg should have it...
 - [ ] Add audio
 - [ ] Optimize the code!!!